bitpay/opencart-plugin/README.md

 Change Log
 ----------
+Version 0.4
+  - Added new HTTP header for version tracking
 Verion 0.3
   - Updated to use API key instead of SSL files.
   - Orders no longer become complete upon receiving a "confirmed" notification from bitpay (only "complete").